magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/content-type-configuration.md

 The `fromDom()` method is called after data is read from the master format.
 It expects a param of an string of the value.
 It should then return either a string or an object.

-The `toDom()` method is called before observables are updated in the cycle rendering preview or master format It expects params of a string for the name and an object for the data.
+The `toDom()` method is called before observables are updated in the cycle rendering preview or master format.
+It expects params of a string for the name and an object for the data.
 It should then return a string or an object.

 ### Data Converter